Diafani - Athens (Piraeus)

 Yes, Direct Ferries offers a wide range of discounts all year around.
 When searching for ferries, senior discounts will be automatically applied if they are available.
 Just select your age range from the passenger options.

-Whether you can bring your campervan on the ferry from Diafani to Athens (Piraeus) depends on several factors like the ship & operator of your preferred crossing.
-For more information on travelling with campervans & caravans on ferries, use our Deal Finder or visit our blog, where you can find practical tips & travel inspiration for your next adventure.
+Whether you can bring your campervan on the ferry from Diafani to Athens (Piraeus) depends on factors like the ship & operator of your preferred crossing.
+To find out whether you can take your car on the ferry, simply enter your details, and we will compare operators on the specified route for you.

 Currently, you cannot take your bicycle on board any ferries from Diafani to Athens (Piraeus).